Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Interpreting the AI Act's provisions and tracking regulatory developments, including delegated acts, implementing acts, and guidance from the AI Office.

-- Advising on the organization's legal obligations as a provider, deployer, importer, or distributor.
+- Advising on the organisation's legal obligations as a provider, deployer, importer, or distributor.

-- Analyzing sector-specific regulatory interactions (e.g., AI Act alongside MiFID II, MDR, or employment law).
+- Analysing sector-specific regulatory interactions (e.g., AI Act alongside MiFID II, MDR, or employment law).

 - Supporting contract negotiations with AI system providers and downstream customers to ensure compliance obligations are properly allocated.